11 Ways To Recognize Manipulative Apology Patterns

 Manipulative apologies change the truth.
 They create a context where the victim feels their emotions are not valid.
 This can weaken trust in the other person and create uncertainty about the victim’s emotional responses.

 When these types of apologies become a recurring theme, it can lead the victim to doubt themselves.
-Over time, the individual may feel they can never achieve closure or understanding with the manipulator, because the manipulator is never fully responsible.
-The emotional
+Over time, the person feels they can never achieve closure with the manipulator because the manipulator is never fully responsible.

-The emotional confusion that results from manipulative apologies can be harmful in relationships, whether they are personal or professional.
+The emotional confusion that results from a manipulative apology pattern can be harmful in relationships, whether they are personal or professional.
 The victim feels alone or even emotionally mistreated because they are always trying to validate their feelings or the situation.

 Why Do People Use Manipulative Apologies?

-Psychologist Harriet Lerner explains that authentic apologies require vulnerability, which many people avoid4 (Lerner, 2017).
+Psychologist Harriet Lerner explains that authentic apologies require vulnerability, which many people avoid4.

 Common motivations include: